Integer BASIC: History

 When he returned to the topic of floating-point in BASIC, Jobs complained it was taking too long.
 Without Wozniak being aware, the company had already arranged a license with Microsoft to receive their recently completed 6502 version of the Altair code.
-Examining the MS code, Wozniak decided that it was easier to add graphics support to their code than add floating-point his own BASIC, as the later required hand-patching of the original machine code while MS's was written in assembler and more easily modified.
+Examining the MS code, Wozniak decided that it was easier to add graphics support to their code than add floating-point his own BASIC, as the latter required hand-patching of the original machine code while MS's was written in assembler and more easily modified.
 The development of Apple's BASIC ended in favor of what became Applesoft BASIC.
 Wozniak later noted, "My biggest disappointment was going to the awful string functions like basic and basic instead of my own".

 When the Apple II shipped in the summer of 1977, Integer BASIC was supplied in ROM, while Applesoft BASIC shipped on cassette.
 This changed with the introduction of the Apple II Plus in 1979, when Applesoft was put in the ROM.